tmenguy/ha-solcast-solar/README.md

  [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/Setupanewintegration.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/Setupanewintegration.png)

 1. Enter your `Solcast API Key`, `API limit`, desired auto-update choice and click `Submit`.
 If you have more than one Solcast account because you have more than two rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (_Note: this goes against Solcast T&C's by having more than one account_).
 If the API limit is the same for multiple accounts then enter a single value for that, or both values separated by a comma.
-1. If an auto-update option was not chosen then create your own automation to call the service `solcast_solar.update_forecasts` at the times you would like to update the solar forecast.
+1. If an auto-update option was not chosen then create your own automation to call the action `solcast_solar.update_forecasts` at the times you would like to update the solar forecast.
 1. Set up the Home Assistant Energy dashboard settings.
-1. To change other configuration options after installation, select the integration in `Devices & services` then `CONFIGURE`.
+1. To change other configuration options after installation, select the integration in `Devices & Services` then `CONFIGURE`.

 Make sure you use your `API Key` and not your rooftop id created in Solcast.
 You can find your API key here [api key](https://toolkit.solcast.com.au/account).